aus-hawk/estragon/README.md

 machine without bogging up your shell configuration or having to run the command with `VARNAME=VALUE estragon ...` every time.

-Instead, you can put the path to the
+Instead, you can put the path to the config including the per-machine variable in the rule value, and as long as that variable is set (by Estragon or otherwise), it will work as expected.

 ## `estragon.yaml` Config File Schema